-Carlos Castaneda - Vice-President
+Carlos Castaneda - President

 Carlos Castaneda owns and operates Castaneda & Sons, Inc. and Mission Labor, Inc. and employs farm workers for maintenance and harvest in vegetable, nursery, vineyard and tree crop industries.
 Carlos is a member of the Ag Leadership Class 36 and has been a member of Farm Bureau since 2006.

-Dan Sutton - Corporate Secretary
+Dan Sutton - Vice President

 Dan serves as the General Manager for Pismo Oceano Vegetable Exchange.
 Dan earned a Bachelor of Science degree in Agribusiness with a concentration in Farm and Ranch Management from Cal Poly San Luis Obispo.
-Dan is a member of Class 40 of the California Ag Leadership program.
+Dan was a member of Class 40 of the California Ag Leadership program.
 In addition, he also performs various community service activities including coaching youth and high school baseball and serving as a volunteer firefighter for San Luis Obispo County.

 Anna Negranti - Treasurer